AlgoMaster Logo

 Comprehensions: Data Processing in One Line

-Comprehensions are one of the features that make Python code feel distinctly different from Java or Go.
-They let you transform and filter collections in a single expression.
-In AI work, they show up constantly for preprocessing, feature extraction, and batch processing.
+Comprehensions let you transform or filter a collection in a single expression.
+In AI work, they are common in preprocessing, feature extraction, evaluation summaries, and batch assembly.

 List Comprehensions